-- (1) When a high vertical resolution O(1m) is used, the model stability can be controlled by vertical advection (not vertical diffusion which is usually solved using an implicit scheme).
+- (1): When a high vertical resolution O(1m) is used, the model stability can be controlled by vertical advection (not vertical diffusion which is usually solved using an implicit scheme).
 Computer time can be saved by using a time-splitting technique on vertical advection.
-Such a technique has been implemented and validated in ORCA05 with 301 levels.
-It is not available in the current reference version. - (2) In a forthcoming release four options will be available for the vertical component used in the UBS scheme. τ_w^{ubs} will be evaluated using either (a) a centred 2^{nd} order scheme, or (b) a TVD scheme, or (c) an interpolation based on conservative parabolic splines following the Shchepetkin and McWilliams [2005] implementation of UBS in ROMS, or (d) a UBS.
-The 3^{rd} case has dispersion properties similar to an eighth-order accurate conventional scheme. - (3) It is straightforward to rewrite (4.7) as follows:
+This case has been implemented and validated in ORCA05 with 301 levels.
+It is not available in the current reference version. - (2): In a forthcoming release four options will be available for the vertical component used in the UBS scheme. τ_w^{ubs} will be evaluated using either (a) a centred 2^{nd} order scheme , or (b) a TVD scheme, or (c) an interpolation based on conservative parabolic splines following the Shchepetkin and McWilliams [2005] implementation of UBS in ROMS, or (d) a UBS.
+The 3^{rd} case has dispersion properties similar to an eighth-order accurate conventional scheme.